 With funding from Scottish Government’s Neurological Framework, we are promoting a free online learning module on the diagnosis and management of M.E. to GPs, medical students and allied health professionals, complemented by our Learn about M.E. podcast series.

-Use our template letter to encourage your GP, therapist or other health professional to take the learning module which, along with the podcast series, is now available FREE for any health professional in the UK.
+We have produced a template letter that people with M.E. can use to encourage their GP, therapist or other health professional to take the learning module which, along with the podcast series, is now available FREE for any health professional in the UK.

 CPD-accredited learning module